archiebenn/fastaCG/README.md

 ## Version History
 v1 - completed December 2024
 - Manual parsing of FASTA file using string methods.
-- Separately counts each base string 'A', 'T', 'C', 'G' in lists.
+- Separately counts each base as strings 'A', 'T', 'C', 'G' in lists.
 - Manually constructs sequence headers and splits on '>'.
-- Ignored lowercase bases, occassionally leading to inaccurate percentages.
+- Ignored lowercase bases, occasionally leading to inaccurate percentages.

 v2 - completed June 2025
 - Uses Biopython's SeqIO to parse FASTA for more biologically reliable and accurate parsing.
 - Simplifies base counting logic to directly calculate CG percentage.
-- Case-insensitive to include all bases in FASTA file.
+- Handles upper- and lower-case bases (e.g G and g) to include all bases in FASTA file.
 - Includes time taken and total base count for the FASTA file.
 - Slightly faster.
 For example on https://ftp.ensembl.org/pub/current_fasta/caenorhabditis_elegans/dna/Caenorhabditis_elegans.WBcel235.dna.toplevel.fa.gz:
   v1 - Script took 1.56s for a length of 100286799 bases (slightly overcounted)